cbaziotis/neat-vision/README.md

 # neat-vision

-> Neat (Neural Attention) Vision, is a visualization tool for the attention mechanisms of deep-learning models for Natural Language Processing (NLP) tasks.
+> NeAt (Neural Attention) Vision, is a visualization tool for the attention mechanisms of deep-learning models for Natural Language Processing (NLP) tasks.

 ## Build Setup